 And my thoughts never really stopped the whole 20 minutes.
 That monologue slowed down a bit, but never really stopped.

-There’s no doubt in my mind that the benefits are worth the effort.
-The proof is real and I want to the benefit for myself!
+There’s no doubt that the benefits are worth the effort.
+The proof is real and I want you to have the benefit for yourself!

 DID YOU ENJOY THIS POST?
 Please follow me on Pinterest and drop me a comment below, I’d love to hear from you.
 Do you meditate and have any tips to share?
 Or maybe you want to declare that you’re with me on my new journey?